WhiteLicorice/Ren-s-Assembly/README.md

 # 🩻 Ren's Assembly 🩻
 This is a repository for lab work in CMSC 131 (Machine-Level Programming) with NASM.
 Paul Carter's [book](https://pacman128.github.io/pcasm/) is used extensively as a reference.
-It contains a `guide` on how to setup an environment for writing assembly programs in NASM.
+It contains a `guide` on how to set up a local environment for writing assembly programs in NASM.
 To follow along with the contents of this repository, it is advised to have a copy of the book.

 ## Lab 00